World Cup 2018: Quarter-Final Scores, Results, Highlights, Reaction for Friday

 The Selecao had their chances but struggled for efficiency, and they were caught on the counter later in the half, with Romelu Lukaku setting up Kevin De Bruyne for a second goal.

-After the break, possession was almost entirely for Brazil, but the Belgians―led by a phenomenal Marouane Fellaini and Eden Hazard's liberating runs―stood firm.
+After the break, possession was almost entirely for Brazil, but the Belgians―led by a phenomenal Marouane Fellaini and liberating runs from Eden Hazard―stood firm.
 It wasn't until Renato Augusto got his head on a superb cross that Thibaut Courtois was finally beaten.

 The Chelsea man would only be beaten once and came up huge in the dying minutes with a contender for the best save of the tournament (for U.S. viewers only):